tlswg/tls13-spec/draft-ietf-tls-tls13.md

 implementations MUST provide a way for the application to determine if the handshake has completed.

+### Replay and Exporters

+Replays of the ClientHello produce the same early exporter, thus requiring additional care by applications which use these exporters.
+In particular, if these exporters are used as an authentication channel binding (e.g., by signing the output of the exporter) an attacker who compromises the PSK can transplant authenticators between connections without compromising the authentication key.

+In addition, the early exporter SHOULD NOT be used to generate server-to-client encryption keys because that would entail the reuse of those keys.
+This parallels the use of the early application traffic keys only in the client-to-server direction.

 # Working Group Information

 The discussion list for the IETF TLS working group is located at the e-mail